studioLaCosaNostra/blog/source/_drafts/How-to-make-Firebase-Authentication-via-Google-API-in-Angular.md

 This article is a simple guide on how to implement google api in angular and how to integrate a user session with a firebase service.

-# Step 1: Create Angular project
+# Step 1: Create Angular project.

 1. Install angular cli
    `npm install @angular/cli`